HangfireIO/Cronos/README.md

 CronExpression expression = CronExpression.Parse("* * * * *");

 DateTime? nextUtc = expression.GetNextOccurrence(DateTime.UtcNow);
+DateTime? previousUtc = expression.GetPreviousOccurrence(DateTime.UtcNow);
 ```

 The `nextUtc` will contain the next occurrence in UTC, *after the given time*, or `null` value when it is unreachable (for example, Feb 30).
+The `previousUtc` will contain the most recent occurrence in UTC, *before the given time*, or `null` when nothing exists.
 If an invalid Cron expression is given, the `CronFormatException` exception is thrown.

 ### Working with time zones